spotahome/service-level-operator/Readme.md

 This operator doesn't interact with Kubernetes except using the CRDs as a way to define application service levels and generating output metrics based on the CRD set metrics.

-Although this operator is though to interact with different backends, at this moment only uses prometheus as input and output.
+Although this operator is though to interact with different backends, at this moment only uses [Prometheus] as input and output.

 ## How does it work

+For this example the output and input backend will be [Prometheus].

 First you will need to define a CRD with your service SLOs.
 In this case we have a service that has an SLO on 99.99 availability, and the SLI is that 5xx are considered errors for this SLO.